Performing Arts Grant Program

 Upload PAG

-You can find the grant guidelines and a link to the application form on the main grant page.
+You can find the full grant guidelines and the application form on the main grant page.

-After you have submitted the main application, come back to this page to upload your videos and photos.
+After you have submitted the main application, come back to this page to upload your videos, photos, and other support materials.

-Please upload the required supplementary materials, listed below.
-Files must be uploaded one at a time in any order.
+Please upload the required samples and support materials listed below.
+Files must be uploaded using the blue box below.

-Confirm that the files are in the appropriate format as indicated below.
-Please name the files in accordance with the naming conventions shown under each item.
+Confirm that the files are in the appropriate format and include your organization name.
+Please name the files using the samples below.

-Artistic Documentation - Video Files and/or Photos (Required)
+Required Artistic Samples - Videos Preferred and/or Photos

 VENUES

-Veterans Memorial Complex: The Veterans Memorial Complex includes Veterans Memorial Building, Culver City Teen Center and Culver City Senior Center.
+Veterans Memorial Complex: This complex includes Veterans Memorial Auditorium, Rotunda Room, Garden Room, Culver City Teen Center, and Culver City Senior Center.
 All facilities are available for rentals and regularly accommodate performances and rehearsals.

 Kirk Douglas Theatre: Center Theatre Group is the resident company of the Kirk Douglas Theatre.
-Only Culver City-based performing arts organizations are eligible to participate in the Kirk Douglas Theatre Community Access Program from May 2 - 7, 2023.
-Standard rentals are available for other organizations.
+Only Culver City-based performing arts organizations are eligible to participate in the Kirk Douglas Theatre Community Access Program.
+2024 access dates are to be determined.
+Standard rentals are available for other organizations based on availability.

-Ivy Substation: The Actors’ Gang is the resident company of the Ivy Substation.
-All applicants are eligible to participate in the Ivy Substation Community Access Program from June 29 to July 16, 2023.
+Ivy Substation: The Actors’ Gang is the resident company of Ivy Substation.
+All applicants are eligible to participate in the Ivy Substation Community Access Program from June 28 to July 14, 2024.
 Standard rental rates apply.

 Culver City Parks: There are several parks within Culver City that could accommodate performances.
-Visit the Culver City Parks and Recreation website for a list of parks with photos, amenities, and contact information.
+Visit the Culver City Parks and Recreation page for a list of parks with photos, amenities, and contact information.

-Robert Frost Auditorium: Robert Frost Auditorium is located on the Culver City High School Campus and is available for rentals.
+Robert Frost Auditorium is located on the campus of Culver City High School and is available for rentals.

 Wende Museum: The former armory building, adjacent to Veterans Memorial Park, has been transformed into a modern museum and includes indoor and outdoor spaces suitable for events.

-The Venue Letter of Intent(DOCX, 32KB), signed by the grant applicant and signed by a representative of the venue, is required.
+The Venue Letter of Intent(DOCX, 35KB) , signed by the grant applicant and signed by a representative of the venue, is required.
 Upload the signed document with your grant application.

 Cultural Data Profile Funder Report